naranyala/naravisuals-lxqt-widgets/README.md

 Once the installation is complete, right-click the LXQt panel, select **Add Widgets**, and search for `NaraVisuals`.

-To configure widget parameters, launch the unified Settings Hub from your terminal or application launcher:
+To configure widget parameters and global LXQt panel settings, launch the unified Settings Hub from your terminal or application launcher:
 ```bash
 naravisuals-manager
 ```
-This interface allows for the configuration of environmental variables such as weather locations, network interfaces, and external API endpoints.

 ## Roadmap

 * Implement complete Wayland migration (Layer Shell and native D-Bus IPC).
 * Finalize PyPI distribution packaging (`pip install naravisuals`).
-* Integrate `evdev` for the APM Counter widget.
-* Implement Pipewire PCM hooks for the Audio Visualizer.
+* Abstract data providers entirely from the PyQt UI layer.